Website Kama Sutra

 There are no standard fonts.
 (No, not even Arial or Tahoma exist on all computers.)

-Regarding font sizes: It is usually a mistake to assume the user will view your text at a certain font size, or to force a font size on them.
+Regarding font sizes: It is usually a mistake to assume the user will view the text at a certain font size, or to force a font size on them.
 Many people regularly set their browser to view fonts at very large or very small sizes.

 Page component placement